Tronald/CoordinateSharp/README.md

 > **Romans 10:9 (NIV)**
-> “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”
+> “If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved.”

 <p align="center"><img src="https://images.squarespace-cdn.com/content/5c840878ebfc7fc3d3a9b6ca/cd133881-c5d2-4b00-bb2e-b4201b797567/coordinatesharp-02-rounded-header.png?content-type=image%2Fpng"></p>
 <br/>